4umo/react-native-stars/README.md

 #### Selection Mode

-For when you want to use the component as a user input.
-User selection calls the functioned passed to the `update` prop.
+For when you want the component to respond to user input.
+Pressing the stars (or half stars) will call the function passed to the `update` prop.
 This is the default mode.
 Use the `rating` prop to define a default star value on page load.
-Use `half` prop to allow for half star input granularity.
+Use the `half` prop to allow for half star input granularity.

 #### Display Mode